nazariikolesnikov/nazariikolesnikov/README.md

 ## 👋 Hi!
 I'm Nazarii Kolesnikov.
-I am a Junior Fullstack Developer
+I am a Junior Data Engineer

 As a Junior Data Engineer, I combine technical precision with a deep understanding of user needs.
 Today, I’m fully dedicated to two large-scale projects: Grassy, a digital ecosystem for agribusiness, and "Mugunghwa Blooms & Roots", an aesthetically pleasing online store featuring products from South Korea.
 My approach is based on responsibility, continuous self-improvement, and the ability to work as part of a team.